mpostol/OPC-UA-OOI/Networking/Simulator.Boiler/README.md

 By design it is composable component of the [`ReferenceApplication`](../../Networking/ReferenceApplication/README.MD).
 This component may be integrated with the `ReferenceApplication` as the `Producer`.

-The source code of the OPC UA Information Model is added to the project and is located in the folder 'UAInformationModel'.
+The source code of the OPC UA Information Model is added to the project and is located in the folder `UAInformationModel`.
 The folder also contains the solution file that can be opened using the Address Space Model Designer [\[ 2\]][CAS.ASMD].
 A detailed description of the OPC UA Information Model deployment is covered in [\[1\]][CAS.OPCUAIMD].

 ## Informal Model of Boiler